annika-t/pedigree-analysis-project-/README.md

 Unsatisfiable    | Valid pedigree - proceed with inheritance analysis

 ```
-2.Then analyze inheritance patterns based on the satisfiability of both theories:
+2. Then analyze inheritance patterns based on the satisfiability of both theories:
 ```
 Recessive Theory | X-linked Theory | Inheritance Pattern
 ----------------|-----------------|-------------------